gefercan2/ai_general_python_exercises/README.md

 ## LLMs
 exercises for small models that can be downloaded into a local disk <br>
 https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0 <br>
-#AI Basic Exercises
+## AI Basic Exercises
-BAsic exercises for GANs, NNs and others
+Basic exercises for GANs, NNs and others

 ## python_exercises